mlin/GenomicSQLite/docs/guide.md

     SELECT nucleotides_twobit('TCAG')
     ```

-Given any TEXT value matching `[AaCcGgTtUu]+`, compute a two-bit-encoded BLOB value that can later be decoded using `twobit_dna()` or `twobit_rna()`.
-The two-bit encoding is case-insensitive and considers `T` and `U` equivalent.
+Given a TEXT value consisting only of characters from `ACGTUacgtu`, compute a two-bit-encoded BLOB value that can later be decoded using `twobit_dna()` or `twobit_rna()`.
+Given any other ASCII TEXT value, pass it through unchanged.
+The encoding is case-insensitive and considers `T` and `U` equivalent.

-Given any other ASCII TEXT value, including the empty string, pass it through unchanged.
 Given a BLOB, first attempt to coerce it to ASCII TEXT.
 Given NULL, return NULL.
 Any other input is an error.

 **↪ Two-bit decoding**